IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“One reason why mathematics enjoys special esteem, above all other sciences, is that its laws are absolutely certain and indisputable, while those of other sciences are to some extent debatable and in constant danger of being overthrown by newly discovered facts.”

+>“In my opinion the only salvation for civilization and the human race lies in the creation of a **world government**, with security of nations founded upon law.
+As long as sovereign states continue to have separate armaments and armament secrets, new world wars will be inevitable.”

 >“Any man who reads too much and uses his own brain too little falls into **lazy habits of thinking**.”

 ― <a href="https://en.wikipedia.org/wiki/Albert_Einstein" target="_blank">Albert Einstein</a>